-The Scheme is invested in LGIM's Matching Core Funds in an allocation which is designed to hedge approximately 95% of the interest rate and inflation risk of the Scheme's total liabilities on the Trustees' Technical Provisions basis.
+The Scheme is invested in LGM's Single Stock Index-Linked Gilt Funds in an allocation which is designed to hedge approximately 115% of the interest rate and inflation risk of the Scheme's total liabilities, set as a broad proxy for a bulk annuity price.
 The value of these investments can change materially over time due to movements in long-term interest rates and market-implied inflation and will therefore deviate from the benchmark allocation set out in the table above.
-The Trustees should consider how any investments or disinvestments involving the LGIM Matching Core Funds will affect the level of interest rate and inflation hedging before taking action.
+The Trustees should consider how any investments or disinvestments involving the Single Stock Index-Linked Gilt Funds will affect the level of interest rate and inflation hedging before taking action.

-Therefore, through the normal course of events, cashflow management transactions will not be made using the LGIM Matching Core Funds unless a change in the hedging level is required, but may be deemed appropriate in other circumstances at the Trustees' discretion.
-Any disinvestments or investments should be made, in the first instance, from/to the LGIM Absolute Return Bond Fund, although all transactions are made at the Trustees' discretion.
+Therefore, through the normal course of events, cashflow management transactions will not be made using the Single Stock Index-Linked Gilt Funds unless a change in the hedging level is required, but may be deemed appropriate in other circumstances at the Trustees' discretion.
+Any disinvestments or investments should be made from/to the Absolute Return Bond Fund.

-2. Choosing investments
+Choosing investments